Oral Minoxidil

 How is oral minoxidil used?

 For optimal results, oral minoxidil can be used in combination with topical minoxidil.
 Given the complexity of hair loss, a multi-faceted treatment approach is often recommended.
-This may include using oral minoxidil in conjunction with other hair loss treatments.
+This may include using oral minoxidil in conjunction with other hair loss treatments like finasteride.
 Importantly, discontinuation of the medication will result in a reversal of its effects, leading to hair loss.
 Therefore, oral minoxidil should be considered a long-term strategy in managing hair loss.